Victor-Villacis/impactJournalsform/README.md

 # impactJournalsform
-Contact form for Impact Journals, a recreation of from Wix
+Contact form for Impact Journals, a recreation of a design from Wix